intervene-EU-H2020/flagship/README.md

     1. Line 6 - Specify the path where PRS are to be saved.
     2. Line 7 - Specify the path of the downloaded summary statistics from Step 1.
     3. Line 8 - Specify the path to the directory where the allele frequencys are stored.
+    4. Line 9 - Specify the path to the directory of the snplist created as part of Step 3a.
-    4. Line 9 - Specify the path to the directory where the genotypes are stored (it is likely line 8 and line 9 will have the same path).
+    5. Line 10 - Specify the path to the directory where the genotypes are stored (it is likely line 8 and line 10 will have the same path).
-    5. Line 16 - Specify the path to plink.
+    6. Line 17 - Specify the path to plink.
 If you do not have plink2 installed, also change to the version used by your biobank.
-    6. Line 17 - Change 'genotype_plink_files' to the name of your genotype files
+    7. Line 18 - Change 'genotype_plink_files' to the name of your genotype files.
+    8. Line 19 - Remove square brackets and keep the number which corresponds to your biobanks genome build.
-    7. Line 18 - Change 'frequency_file' to the name of your file containing allele frequencies.
+    9. Line 20 - Change 'frequency_file' to the name of your file containing allele frequencies.
-    8. Line 19 - Select 19 or 38 depending on the build of your biobanks genome.
+    10. Line 21 - Select 19 or 38 depending on the build of your biobanks genome.
 Also remove square brackets surrounding the number.

 * *Note: If you do not have a file containing allele frequencies, we recommend producing one before computing PRS as otherwise plink will redo this step for every phenotype.*

-* *Note: If the number of SNPs within your genotype file is very large and the run is taking a long time due to plink having to read in all the SNPs, consider using an argument that only uses Remos SNP list (hapmap + well-imputed 1000G).
-Remos SNP list can be found [here](https://github.com/intervene-EU-H2020/prspipe/tree/main/resources/1kg).*

 ### Step 4: Calculate associations between PRS and Phenotype - logistic regression